John4887/check_debian_updates/README.md

 > Nagios NCPA plugin to monitor Debian and Ubuntu updates

-1. Execute the `install.sh` if you want the plugin installed automatically on the Debian machine you want to monitor updates.
+1. Execute the `install.sh` if you want the plugin installed automatically on the Debian or Ubuntu machine you want to monitor updates.
 It will automatically create the cron task for the `apt update` command
 ```bash
 sudo bash install.sh
 ```